Lumber and Trex Market Update: 1/29/2022

 Will My Grill Damage Trex Railings?
-What’s A Safe Grill Distance?
+(And What’s a Safe Grill Distance?)

-Grill, patio table, chairs, and umbrella on a brown backyard composite deck built by Custom Deck Creations
+Grill patio table chairs and umbrella on a brown backyard composite deck

 Grilling on the back deck is a favorite pastime for many homeowners.
 You get to enjoy the fresh air and the smell of delicious food cooking while spending time with friends and family.